Quetzaly88/Surf_spots_tenerife_PP4/README.md

 **How does the tests work?**

    1. Setup
-   - A tst user (testuser) is created in the setUp method to simulate login and logout scenarios.
+   - A testuser is created in the setUp method to simulate login and logout scenarios.

    2. User Registration
    - A POST request is made to the register URL with invalid and valid data.